canbaris/real-world-crud/README.md

 - upload a file for a use using upload endpoint created for quick demonstration<br/>
 - download the file using the url returned from the request with the file id<br/>
 - crud operations are provided for files and customers<br/>

-- access the database through http://localhost:8080/h2-console/ with sa:password
+You can access the database through http://localhost:8080/h2-console/ with sa:password